chethansv98/CalculatorBehaviour/addition.md

-# Addition

-# Scenario: Addition of two positive number
+## Scenario: Addition of two positive number

+  Given the calculator is turned on
   Given that I turn on the calculator

-When I type in "positive number" And I press "plus" And I type in "positive number" And I press "equals"
+  When I type in "positive number"
+  And I press "plus"
+  And I type in "positive number"
+  And I press "equals"

   Then I see the "added number" as the result

-# Scenario: Addition of two negative number

-Given that I turn on the calculator

-When I type in "negative number" And I press "plus" And I type in "negative number" And I press "equals"

-Then I see the "added number" as the result

-# Scenario: Addition of two fraction number

-Given that I turn on the calculator

-When I type in "fraction number" And I press "plus" And I type in "fraction number" And I press "equals"

-Then I see the "added number in fraction" as the result

-# Scenario: Addition of positive and negative number

-Given that I turn on the calculator

-When I type in "positive number" And I press "plus" And I type in "negative number" And I press "equals"

-Then I see the "added number" as the result

-# Scenario: Typing operators more than once

-Given that I turn on the calculator

-When I type in "positive/negative number" And I press "plus twice" And I type in "positive/negative number" And I press "equals"

-Then I see the error message as invalid operation